dotchev/top-stox/README.md

 ## Prerequisites

 :information_source: You need this only if you want to play with the Python code.
-Can also jump straight to the results at the bottom.
+You can also jump straight to the results at the bottom.

 Python 3.12 or later